Skip to Main Content

 To begin getting acquainted with the UAF Rasmuson Library:

 - if you're on campus, take a walk around the library in person.
-Floor maps of the library are available.

 - if you're off campus, the Rasmuson Library web site provides detailed information about our services and and collections.
 Similar services are available at most academic libraries.